If you like adventure tourism, this is for you. Come to La Puebla de los Infantes, a beautiful town in the Sierra Morena Natural Park.

 If you want to enjoy nature, practise one of the many outdoor activities on offer.

 La Puebla de los Infantes is 83 kilometres from Seville.
 It is located between the Vega del Guadalquivir and Seville’s Sierra Morena region.
-Part of its municipal district is situated in Sierra Norte Natural Park, a protected area.
+Part of its municipal district is situated in Sierra Morena Natural Park, a protected area.